REP-Julian/Github-Auto-Contribution/README.md

-> Before software can be reusable it first has to be usable. — Ralph Johnson
+> It's not whether you get knocked down, it's whether you get up. — Vince Lombardi

 ---
-*Auto-updated: 2026-09-01 15:52:04*
+*Auto-updated: 2026-09-01 15:53:12*